With a Petroleum Coating

 “This piece comes out of a series of prose poems I am still writing in which I do unusual things with pronouns and juxtapositions.
 I want everything in these poems to be both inhabitable/consequential and wildly hypothetical/speculative, informed by life experience but not limited to it, and always both in a pervasively politically aware way.
 I don't know at this point that I could be any more specific about what it all means without violating my own relationship to writing still in progress.”

-Trace Peterson is a trans woman poet critic.
-Author of Since I Moved In (new & revised) (Chax Press, 2019), she is also founding editor and publisher of EOAGH, which has won two Lambda Literary Awards, including the first given in transgender poetry.
-She is coeditor of the anthology Troubling the Line: Trans and Genderqueer Poetry and Poetics (Nightboat Books, 2013) and Arrive on Wave: Collected Poems of Gil Ott (Chax Press, 2016).
-Peterson has taught at Yale University and the Poetry Project, and currently teaches in the Naropa Summer Writing Program and at Hunter College.
+Trace Peterson is a poet and literary scholar.
+Her first book of poems, Since I Moved In, was reissued by Chax Press in a revised edition in 2019 with an Introduction by Joy Ladin.
+Peterson is the founding editor and publisher of EOAGH, a small press and literary journal which has won a National Jewish Book Award and two Lambda Literary Awards, including the first Lammy given in transgender poetry.
+She is co-editor of the anthology Troubling the Line: Trans and Genderqueer Poetry and Poetics (Nightboat Books, 2013), and of Arrive on Wave: Collected Poems of Gil Ott (Chax Press, 2016).
+She has taught at Yale University, Hunter College, the Jack Kerouac School at Naropa, and The Poetry Project, among other places.
+Previously the N.E.H.
+Post-Doctoral Fellow in Poetics at the Fox Center for Humanistic Inquiry at Emory University, Peterson is currently a Visiting Assistant Professor at UCONN, Storrs.

 Date Published: 2020-01-27